 Pathway to the top

 That there is a much clearer pathway to the first team has attracted a host of talented young English players to the Bundesliga this term.
 Jadon Sancho is one of the permanent movers, joining Borussia Dortmund with his first professional contract.
-Reece Oxford was "desperate to return" for a second loan spell at Borussia Mönchengladbach, where he is joined by Mandela Egbo.
+Reece Oxford was "desperate to return" for a second loan spell at Borussia Mönchengladbach, where he is joined by Mandela Egbo, and - as of July 2017 - Keanan Bennetts, who arrives from Tottenham Hotspur.

 A host other names are or have been in the Bundesliga system.
 Kaylen Hinds is on loan at Greuther Fürth in the 2 Bundesliga from Wolfsburg, having left Arsenal, Ryan Kent spent the first half of the season with Freiburg and Danny Collinge is plying his trade in VfB Stuttgart’s youth system.

 Kevin Danso, an Austrian international who came through the youth system at Milton Keynes Dons, has become a first-team regular with Augsburg this season, despite being only 19.
-But the most recent is Everton’s Ademola Lookman, who has enjoyed a sensational start to life with RB Leipzig.
+But the most recent is Everton’s Ademola Lookman, who enjoyed a sensational second half of the season with RB Leipzig.

 Just days after signing for the club, the London-born teenager came on as a late substitute at Oxford’s Gladbach on Matchday 21, and scored the winning goal with a clinical finish into the corner.
 Talk about repaying the faith!